fluxcd/flux2/rfcs/0000-external-artifact/README.md

 The `flux` CLI will implement the `flux get externalartifact` command for listing and status checking of `ExternalArtifact` custom resources in the cluster.

+### Feature Gate

+While the `ExternalArtifact` API will be available out of the box with Flux, the ability for `kustomize-controller` and `helm-controller` to consume artifacts from `ExternalArtifact` resources will be behind a feature gate called `ExternalArtifact`.

+The feature gate will be disabled by default and can be enabled by setting the `--feature-gates=ExternalArtifact=true` flag on the `kustomize-controller` and `helm-controller` deployments.
+This allows cluster administrators to control the adoption of the `ExternalArtifact` feature in their clusters.

 ## Implementation History

 <!--